constructive-symmetry/constructive-symmetry/D002_Book_of_Algebra/script.md

         * D_4 is isomorphic to it's own automorphism group

-        * This property isn't unusual
+        * This property isn't unusual, as exhibited by all complete groups

-        * D_4 is an unusual example of this property
+        * D_4, D_6, and Dih(Z) are unusual examples of this property, as they
+	  are not complete.

     * General Automorphisms